murphjm/JavaPusherClient/README.md

 Web Site: [Public Static Droid Main](http://publicstaticdroidmain.com/)

-[Pusher] (http://www.pusherapp.com) is a Push Notification service that uses [WebSockets] (http://en.wikipedia.org/wiki/WebSocket) for relaying messages back and forth between clients.
-This allows real time messaging between a diverse range of applications running on Web browsers, mobile devices and now Arduinos.
-It is my hope that allowing devices to easily send information about themselves as well as respond to messages received from applications and other devices will result in some interesting applications.
+[Pusher] (http://www.pusherapp.com) is a push notification service that uses [WebSockets] (http://en.wikipedia.org/wiki/WebSocket) for relaying messages back and forth between clients.
+This allows real time messaging between a diverse range of applications running on Web browsers, Android devices and now any other place you use Java.

 ## Examples
 ### Connecting to Pusher